s7techlab/cckit/examples/fabcar/README.md

 Fabcar CCkit Chaincode (FCk) has four entities: Maker, Car, Owner and Detail.
 FCk has some difference from FHF:
-1) FCk gateway was generated with proto
+1) FCk gateway was generated with [proto](./fabcar.proto)
 2) You can not create car at once, because before car's maker have to be created and put at BC state.
+Chaincode state stored as serialized protobuf
    Use method 'CreateMaker', payload example:
 ```json
 {